digomattar21/meli-ps-24-api/README.md

 ## Overview

-This project is a [brief description of your project], built using Python and Flask.
-The application is containerized using Docker and Docker Compose, ensuring a consistent development and production environment.
+This project is a Ticket Management API built with Python and Flask.
+It provides CRUD operations for tickets and categories, integrates with an external API for user management, and ensures data integrity through validation.

 ## Installation and Setup